sakuttomon/CS416-Sound/notebook.md

 elaborates further on what functionality was changed to achieve this rhythm arrangement.

 Essentially, I created a fixed note duration array `rhythm_pattern = [1, 0.5, 0.5, 2]`.
-This array defines a pattern of a quarter note, eighth note, eigth note again, then ending with a half note.
+This array defines a pattern of a quarter note, eighth note, eighth note again, then ending with a half note.
 This rhythm pattern aligns with the four notes of a given chord.
 When making a note, the duration of how long to play that note for now depends on the corresponding value from `rhythm_pattern`.

 For example, the second note in the measure is assigned a duration of `0.5`, eventually resulting in the note encompassing half of